stevecochrane/protoclimber/README.md

 I wanted climbing to feel strategic, not just a means to get from point A to point B. There are a lot of small optimizations you can make to climb further.
-I had ideas for moving surfaces and hazards and such to add more of a timing element, maybe even a turn-based feel, but for reasons I can't recall I moved on.
+I had ideas for moving surfaces and hazards and such to add more of a timing element, maybe even a turn-based feel, but for reasons I can't remember, I moved on.

 ## Branch Info

+I wasn't sure what direction this would take so whenever I tried a new idea, I started a new Git branch and logged changes.
+That gave me flexibility if I wanted to test multiple ideas in parallel, or go back to an earlier idea.

 - proto-1
   - Press Z to move left (left-hand movement) and X to move right (right-head